ukparliament/ontologies/meta/weeknotes/2025/49/index.md

 Librarian Jayne and computational midfield journeyman Michael were both in attendance, being called to the stage late afternoon to give a quick run through of the [statutory instrument service](https://statutoryinstruments.parliament.uk/), the [treaty tracker](https://treaties.parliament.uk/), the [procedure model](https://ukparliament.github.io/ontologies/procedure/procedure-ontology) that sits behind them, and the [procedural maps](https://ukparliament.github.io/ontologies/procedure/maps/) that underpin them.
 Maps we've made with colleagues from the devolved legislatures setting out [their](https://ukparliament.github.io/ontologies/procedure/maps/legislation/primary/public-bills/components/devolved-legislature-consent/northern-ireland-assembly/northern-ireland-assembly-consent.pdf) [LCM](https://ukparliament.github.io/ontologies/procedure/maps/legislation/primary/public-bills/components/devolved-legislature-consent/scottish-parliament/scottish-parliament-consent.pdf) [procedures](https://ukparliament.github.io/ontologies/procedure/maps/legislation/primary/public-bills/components/devolved-legislature-consent/senedd-cymru/senedd-cymru-consent.pdf) in a [computable fashion](https://ukparliament.github.io/ontologies/procedure/maps/meta/design-notes/#parsing-work-packages-subject-to-a-procedure) were shown.
 Always a treat when a parliamentary clerk sees one of their procedures as a computer might see it.

 Finally, Librarian Jayne demoed her first stumbling attempts at LCM data collection via the medium of our new-ish and still somewhat shiny [Procedure Browsable Space](https://api.parliament.uk/procedure-browser)&trade;.
 The collection of such data not helped by the four legislatures involved being in possession of a set of websites that are fragmented at best.
 And all fragmented in a slightly different fashion.
-It wasn't like their were gasps, or even applause, but those assembled did seem suitable impressed.
+It wasn't like their were gasps, or even applause, but those assembled did seem suitably impressed.
 Why not [take a look](https://api.parliament.uk/procedure-browser/work-packages/primary-legislation).
 Let us know which bits you find useful.
 And which bits less useful.
 Given just a little more librarian time and a little more developer time, it's something we'd love to continue working on.
 Thanks for the invite [Graeme](https://bsky.app/profile/woodstockjag.bsky.social).

 ## You wait all year ...